emihopebu/Calculator-Challenge/README.md

-Calculator Challenge from Scrimba, done with JavaScript
+Calculator Challenge from Scrimba, done with JavaScript, the URL: https://emihopebu.github.io/Calculator-Challenge/